zxdb/ZXDB/README.md

 * `hosts` - main services that provide information about certain features

-* `interviews` - interviews provided by authors, publishers, etc
+* `interviews` - website interviews provided by authors, publishers, etc

 * `issues` - each published issue of a magazine